 Current taxes comprise the expected tax payables or receivables on the taxable profits (losses) for the year and any adjustment to the tax payable or receivable in respect of previous years.
-The amount of current tax payables or receivables are the best estimate of the tax amount expected to be paid or received that reflects uncertainty related to income taxes, if any.
+The amount of current tax payables or receivables are the best estimate of the tax amount expected to be paid or received.
 It is measured using tax rates enacted or substantively enacted at the reporting date.